SixArm/sixarm-company-confidentiality-agreement/README.md

 hereafter referred to as the "Transaction".

+### Date

 This agreement is dated and in effect as of:

 (date):

+### Location

+This Agreement shall be governed by and construed in accordance with the laws of:

+(city):

+(state):

+The validity, construction and performance of this Agreement shall be governed and construed in accordance, with the laws of applicable to contracts made and to be wholly performed within such state, without giving effect to any conflict of laws provisions thereof.

+The Federal and state courts located in the state shall have sole and exclusive jurisdiction over any disputes arising under the terms of this Agreement.

+This agreement includes the right of forum non conveniens.
+For example, to change the location if there is a mutually-preferable location.

+### Purpose

 During these discussions, Disclosing Party may share certain proprietary information with the Receiving Party.
 Therefore, in